 - a.
-Pressure Decay Technique [1] for total internal-to-external leak testing of pressurized test articles: - (1) Pressurize the test article to the required pressure. - (2) Monitor the test article internal pressure, barometric pressure, and ambient temperature (or temperature of the test article) for the required time to determine the actual pressure drop and the corresponding leakage rate. - (3) Use a pressure gauge/transducer with accuracy adequate to measure the minimum allowable pressure drop. - (4) Verify test setup sensitivity by installing a standard leak in the test setup (see section 4.2.1.1 in this NASA Technical Standard). - (5) While making leakage rate calculation based on a recorded pressure drop, take into account:
+Pressure Decay Technique [1] for total internal-to-external leak testing of pressurized test articles such as spacecraft/vehicle or pressurized equipment/pressure vessels: - (1) Pressurize the test article to the required pressure.

+- (2) Monitor the test article internal pressure, barometric pressure, and ambient temperature (or temperature of the test article) for the required time to determine the actual pressure drop and the corresponding leakage rate. - (3) Use a pressure gauge/transducer with accuracy adequate to measure the minimum allowable pressure drop. - (4) Verify the test setup sensitivity by installing a standard leak in the test setup (see section 4.2.1.1 in this Standard).